gboehl/dynare/src/source/the-model-file.rst

     empty, in which Dynare will select a default value depending on the context and the prior shape.

+    In case of the uniform distribution, it can be specified either by providing an upper and a lower bound using :opt:`PRIOR_3RD_PARAMETER` and :opt:`PRIOR_4TH_PARAMETER` or via
+    mean and standard deviation using :opt:`PRIOR_MEAN`,
+    :opt:`PRIOR_STANDARD_ERROR`.
+The other two will automatically be filled out.
+Note that providing both sets of hyperparameters will yield an error message.

     As one uses options more towards the end of the list, all previous options must be filled: for example, if you want to specify SCALE_PARAMETER, you must specify ``PRIOR_3RD_PARAMETER`` and